 Affirmations work best if they deal with emotions and positive actions in situations where you want to improve.
 They should be positive statements where possible and only write something that you can accept or that is realistic.
 If it is untrue or unacceptable for you, it just won’t work.

 Good luck with writing your own self-esteem affirmations!

 The Many Benefits of Self Hypnosis

-When you repeat affirmations in a relaxed state this is a kind of self hypnosis.
-In other words, because you are relaxed your subconscious mind is open to suggestion and you will begin to accept positive affirmations as true.
+When you repeat affirmations in a relaxed state this is a kind of self-hypnosis.
+To put this another way, because you are relaxed your subconscious mind is open to suggestions and you will begin to accept positive affirmations as true.
 Hypnosis is often misunderstood.
 It is simply relaxing your mind and accepting the truth of statements in order to form new beliefs.
-Rather than a stage trick it can be used to absorb and develop new positive beliefs that will help you in every area of life.
+Rather than a stage trick, it can be used to absorb and develop new positive beliefs that will help you in every area of life.

-To work, self hypnosis asks you to close your eyes and relax.
-You enter a half asleep state and listen to a positive script or story.
-The words help you relax further and also ask you to see and feel, making the experience more real.
+To work, self-hypnosis asks you to close your eyes and relax.
+You enter a half-asleep state and listen to a positive script or story.
+This script helps you relax further and also asks you to see and feel, making the experience more real.
 It is a form of meditation.
-With your conscious mind switched into a much less active state, your mind is opened up to receiving ideas and thoughts which your conscious mind would prevent you focusing on because of all of its noise and business.
-Positive affirmations will have added effect in this mind state.
+With your conscious mind switched into a much less active state, your mind is opened up to receiving ideas and thoughts which your conscious mind would prevent you from focusing on because of all of its noise and business.
+Positive affirmations will have added effect on this mind state.
 Try it!

 So, Now, Over to You!